 Test Script Development Environment

-Testers usually use tools for automatic scripts development and execution.
+Testers usually use tools for automatic script development and execution.

-There are also low-code, user-friendly tools that can scale as the tem grows, such as Katalon.
+There are also low-code, user-friendly tools that can scale as the team grows, such as Katalon.
 It’s an end-to-end automation tool that supports most activities related to automation testing.

-An automated test tool is in general a program that enables testers to use a programming language or a pseudo-code to develop test scenarios.
+An automated test tool is a program that enables testers to use a programming language or a pseudo-code to develop test scenarios.
 In general, the following tools allow:

 - Record human actions while working with the application;

-- Write scripts simulating human actions and capturing screens or app response;
+- Write scripts simulating human activities and capturing screens or app responses;

 - Generate test execution reports;